Using Workspaces

 - pulls data out of each previously created workspace and echoes it to standard output to demonstrate ability to access workspace

-Workspaces and concurrency #
+Workspaces and Concurrency #

 Note that workspaces work best if there is no race condition set while uploading them.
 Since there is no guarantee in the execution order of jobs within a build stage, it is a good idea to assign different workspace names to jobs within a build stage.

-Workspace names must be pre-determined #
+Pre-determined Workspace names #

 Due to technical reasons, workspace names will be escaped for shell.
 In other words, given: